ilbonzo/hoaas/README.md

 Will return content of the form 'Hodor, Hodor' for :number times with or without different final dot.

 ## /hodor/question/:question
-p Will return content of right Hodor answer for your question.
+Will return content of right Hodor answer for your question.

 # Alternative URLs